With police near, suspected Austin bomber blows himself up

 Of gay marriage, Conditt wrote: "Homosexuality is not natural.
 Just look at the male and female bodies.
 They are obviously designed to couple."

 Jay Schulze, who lives in Pflugerville, said he was jogging Tuesday night when he was stopped by police and asked about the bombings.
-He said police flew drones over a home where Conditt lived with roommates for about six hours between Tuesday evening and early Wednesday morning.
+He said police flew drones over Conditt's home for about six hours between Tuesday evening and early Wednesday morning.

-A neighbor who watched Conditt grow up said he "always seemed like he was smart" and "polite."
+A neighbor who watched Conditt grow up said he always seemed smart and polite.
 Jeff Reeb said he has lived next to Conditt's parents for about 17 years and described them as good neighbors.
 Conditt had visited his parents regularly, he said.

+Conditt's family released a statement saying they had "no idea of the darkness that Mark must have been in."
+His uncle, Mike Courtney, described his nephew as a "computer geek" who was intelligent and kind.

 Austin was hit with four bombings starting on March 2.
 First packages left on doorsteps exploded, then a bomb with a tripwire was placed near a public trail.
 A fifth parcel bomb detonated early Tuesday at a FedEx distribution center near San Antonio.

 Rep. Michael McCaul, a Republican from Austin, said Conditt's "fatal mistake" was walking into a FedEx store to mail a package because that allowed authorities to obtain surveillance video that showed him and his vehicle, along with his license plate number.
-From there, McCaul told Austin television station KXAN, investigators could identify the suspect and eventually track him using his cellphone.
+From there, investigators could identify the suspect and eventually track him using his cellphone.

 Police warned of the possibility that more bombs had yet to be found.